ryanpeach/mdlinker/Readme.md

 - [X] Duplicate Alias: If using something like [logseq aliases](https://unofficial-logseq-docs.gitbook.io/unofficial-logseq-docs/beginner-to-advance-features/aliases), make sure they are always unique (also compares them to filenames).
 - [X] Broken Wikilink: Some wikilinks linked resource does not exist.
 Maybe you should create the page, or maybe the link title is misspelled?
 - [X] Unlinked Text: Text was detected which is very similar to some file title or alias.
 Maybe you should wrap it as a link?
+- [ ] RelatesTo: At least in logseq, I find it annoying the graph wont show two items as linked if they are linked within the same block.
+These will identify that and force you to link them in the frontmatter.
+  - RelatesToParagraph: Two wikilinks in the same paragraph
+  - RelatesToListItem: Two wikilinks in the same list item
+  - RelatesToListItemDescendant: One wikilink in a sublist item of another wikilinks listitem
+  - RelatesToNotFound: delete a relation which doesnt match any of the above for cleanliness

 # Future